hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/setup-foundry-and-write-basic-unit-test.md

 Foundry expects the `test` keyword as a prefix to distinguish a test.
 Therefore, all tests you want to run must be prefixed with the `test` keyword.

+Foundry expects the `test` keyword as a prefix to distinguiash a test.
+Therefore, all tests that you want to run must be prefixed with the `test` keyword.

 In the terminal, ensure you are in the root project directory and build the project.

 ```shell